|

 The Art of Living in Turkey contains affiliate links and is a member of the Amazon Services LLC Associates Program.
 If you make a purchase using one of these Amazon links, I may receive compensation at no extra cost to you.
 See my Disclaimers for more information.

-Istanbul, where continents meet, is a city rich in sacred history.
-Its streets are lined with stunning churches and mosques, reflecting its diverse cultural and religious legacy.
+Istanbul, where continents converge, is a city layered with sacred history and architectural marvels.
+Its streets are lined with awe-inspiring churches and mosques that showcase its diverse cultural and religious legacy, a testament to centuries of evolution.

-From Roman Catholic and Eastern Orthodox churches to ancient monastic sites and iconic mosques (some of which were once churches), Istanbul is home to sacred places that highlight its unique charm.
+From Roman Catholic and Eastern Orthodox churches to ancient monastic sites and iconic mosques (some of which were once churches), Istanbul offers a rare glimpse into sacred spaces that echo with the voices of different eras.

 An outside shot of the Hagia Sophia on a sunny clear day